The Licensing Act 2003 imposes a statutory duty upon district councils to produce, develop and review a licensing policy.

 In accordance with the statutory procedures, a review of the Council’s policy will take place periodically, to take into account information collated over a period of time, coupled with the outcomes of related initiatives relating to alcohol and entertainment at central and local government.

 In the preparation and publication of this policy Bassetlaw District Council has had regard to the guidance issued by the Secretary of State under Section 182 Licensing Act 2003.

 Nothing in this document should be regarded or interpreted as an indication that any requirement of licensing or other law may be overridden.

-NB: This document is only intended as a general guide.
+NB: The statement of licensing policy is only intended as a general guide.
 You should consult your own professional advisers for more detailed advice.